SSyncropel Docs

 Three common misconceptions worth heading off.

 Federation is not a trust mechanism.
 Pairing with a peer doesn't mean you trust them.
 Every record they send is signed, verified, consent-filtered, and trust-weighted independently.
-The pair just says "I'm willing to receive records from this source."
+The pair says "we're willing to exchange records under these consent and filtering rules" — not "this actor's records auto-receive trust evidence."

 How the pieces fit together